 - What will be your legacy?

 Just one hour on this day of giving thanks stay in the silent zone to reassess what really matters.

 Joe Heller’s book Catch 22 was a national sensation.
-In fact, the title became a way for people to talk about any vicious cycle in life involving an absurd no-win contradictory choice that ends up badly.
+In fact, the title became a way for people to talk about any vicious cycle in life.
+This involves an absurd no-win contradictory choice that ends up badly.

 We have just been going through a “catch 22” time in politics as well as in the pandemic.

 In any case, here is a wonderful story perfect for Thanksgiving time that Kurt Vonnegut told about his friend Joe.